2025 Arkansas First-Time Homebuyer Programs and Loans

 Conventional loans

-Conventional loans typically require a down payment ranging from 3% to 20% of the home’s price.
-They lack government backing, but offer flexible terms and lower interest rates for those with higher credit scores.
+Conventional loans typically require a down payment of 3% to 20% of the home’s price.
+They are not government-backed but offer flexible terms and lower interest rates for homebuyers with higher credit scores.

 FHA loans

-FHA loans, insured by the Federal Housing Administration, feature some lenient requirements, including down payment options as low as 3.5%.
+FHA loans, insured by the Federal Housing Administration, have some lenient requirements, including down payments as low as 3.5%.
 Additionally, FHA loan interest rates are competitive, making them appealing to first-time homebuyers and individuals with lower credit scores who may not qualify for a conventional mortgage.

 VA loans

-VA loans are reserved for eligible military service members, veterans and their families.
-There’s no down payment, no mortgage insurance and closing costs are capped at 1% of the loan amount.
-Another perk is VA loan interest rates are often lower than what you’d see with conventional loans.
+VA loans, backed by the Department of Veterans Affairs, are reserved for eligible military service members, veterans and their families.
+No down payment is required, and there’s no mortgage insurance, while closing costs are capped at 1% of the loan amount.
+Another perk is VA loan interest rates are often lower than conventional loans.

 USDA loans

-USDA loans are available to rural and suburban homebuyers.
-They come with income restrictions and require properties to be located in designated rural areas, but no down payment or minimum credit score is required.
+USDA loans, backed by the U.S. Department of Agriculture, are available to rural homebuyers.
+These loans come with income restrictions and require properties to be located in designated rural areas, but no down payment or minimum credit score is required.

 What are the best first-time homebuyer loans?

-Homebuyers are advised to consider multiple factors when selecting a home loan.
-Evaluating creditworthiness, income and down payment capability can help homebuyers choose a loan that aligns with their financial situation and homeownership goals.
-Furthermore, comparing interest rates, loan terms and eligibility criteria among different loan programs is also key to making the right decision.
+When selecting a home loan, it’s important to consider multiple factors.
+Evaluating your creditworthiness, income and down payment ability can help you choose a loan that fits your financial situation and homeownership goals.
+Furthermore, comparing interest rates, loan terms and eligibility criteria across different loan programs is crucial for making the right decision.

 Loan program | Best for first-time homebuyers who: |